-developed by Tammy M. Meyer Cooperative Education Specialist A building along the streets of any city or rural community has a foundation which supports the rest of the structure.
+A building has a foundation which supports the rest of the structure.
 Without it, the building probably would not stand very long.
 The cooperative form of business also is built on a foundation - a set of guidelines that create its uniqueness and explain the relationship between it and its members.
 These guidelines are referred to as principles and distinguish a cooperative from another kind of business.

-This section will explain what cooperative principles are, how they evolved, and what specific ones are followed today.
+This section explains what cooperative principles are, how they evolved, and what principles are followed today.